IntuneAdmin/IntuneBaselines/README.md

 The baseline files are exported with the great tool of Micke-K's called IntuneManagement See his repo here: https://github.com/Micke-K/IntuneManagement With this tool the JSON files can be imported into your Intune environment!

+These baseline profiles are regularly reviewed and modified based on new developments.
+Always test the baseline profiles in your own environment before deploying them to production!

 # RoadMap
 - Add CIS Microsoft Edge Level 2 benchmarks
 - Add CIS Intune for Windows Level 1 & 2 benchmarks